jeaye/blog.jeaye.com/_drafts/clojure-keywords.md

 (def my-data {:x 1.5 :y 0.0})
 ```

+#### Recommendation
-**Recommendation:** Avoid plain old keywords by default.
+Avoid plain old keywords by default.
 If you have a map of
 data being passed around, for example, namespace the keywords (and consider
 adding specs for the data).
 If you have an "enum," meaning one in a discrete set
 of possible keywords, also namespace them.
 The only time when a plain old